Who can act as a certificate provider?

 When creating a lasting power of attorney with a service like Power of Attorney Online, choosing a certificate provider is a legal requirement.
 This role exists to protect the person making the LPA and to ensure the document is being created freely and with full understanding.
 Despite its importance, many people are unsure who can act as a certificate provider and why it matters.

-This guide answers the most common questions clearly and simply.
+This guide answers the most common question “Who can act as a certificate provider?” clearly and simply.

 What is a certificate provider?